Chef Q&A: Sam Baxter of Connie and Ted’s

 There are so many things that are made in-house at Connie and Ted’s.
 Can you name a few?

-Baxter: The most coming thing we say is that we make everything in house but the ketchup.
+The most common thing we say is that we make everything in-house but the ketchup.
 Everything else we make.
-We have pasta that we are going to roll out soon.
 All the bread.
 Even the bread crumbs we use to bread the crab cakes, that’s coming from our in-house bread.
 The oyster crackers.
 All the ice cream.